matiji66/pateo-multi-module/README.md

 # pateo-multi-module
-this is a maven multi-module project structure with some dependence provided.
+This is a maven multi-module project structure with some dependences provided.